-Appendix 1: The burning of Jerusalem and its temple by the Roman army in AD 70 one mass of flame, yet the stream of blood was more copious than the flames."
+Appendix 1: The burning of Jerusalem and its temple by the Roman army in AD 70

 The Jewish historian Flavius Josephus (37 to ca. 100 AD) wrote a detailed account of the Jewish-Roman War.
 The following items are from G. Goldberg, who quotes from Josephus' The Jewish War: